n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/PostHog/README.md

 ::: v-pre
 3. Select the following in the ***Variable Selector*** section: Current Node > Input Data > JSON > query > event.
 You can also add the following expression: `{{$json["query"]["event"]}}`.
 :::
-4. Enter a distinct Id in the ***Distinct ID*** field.
+4. Enter a distinct id in the ***Distinct ID*** field.
 5. Click on ***Execute Node*** to run the node.

-In the screenshot below, you will notice that the node creates a new event.
+In the screenshot below, you will notice that the node creates a new event in PostHog.

 ![Using the PostHog node to create a new event](./PostHog_node.png)